This article is a guest post by Barbara Isla.

 I’m not really your adventurous ‘eater’.
 In fact, I consider myself as a picky one.
 Before the trip, I thought that I will lose pounds knowing that I might skip meals.
 But I was wrong.
 Every meal is like having a feast!
 I am also sure that the food is fresh, most especially the shrimps.
 You see, I usually get allergic reactions by eating few.
 However, I ate shrimps in most of our meals and never experienced having allergies.
-We have been served with the best local foods such as the spring rolls, papaya salad, tofu coupled with amazing sauces and a whole lot more.
-We even had a dinner at ChillBar, known as the best dining place in Ho Chi Minh.
+We have been served with the best local foods such as spring rolls, papaya salad, tofu coupled with amazing sauces, and a whole lot more.
+We even had dinner at ChillBar, known as the best dining place in Ho Chi Minh.
 Well, we had the best view of the city and the food satisfied our cravings.
 The place deserves its title!

 3. Weather is similar to the Philippines

 The other bloggers are from the UK, US and Canada.
 I’m the only Filipino in the group and the only one who is used to living in a tropical country.
 While most of them would comment on how humid and hot the weather was, I was like – oh gosh, this is normal!
 With that, I don’t think I will have a hard time adjusting just in case I decided to live in Vietnam.
 We were actually lucky because it would always be a nice and sunny weather when we were outdoors and the rain would pour when we were in the hotel or in the bus.
 I guess the universe plotted the weather for our trip, don’t you think?

 4. People are extremely hospitable